rouben/crutch/README.md

 # Crutch
 A quick hack allowing you to monitor several miners on the same machine using a web browser as well as take corrective action if a miner gets stunned or crashes.

 Why did I write it?
 Well, ever since I started using my BeagleBone Black SBC as a miner controller, I noticed that the mining software and hardware isn't very stable.
 I found myself checking on it regularly and finding that it had either crashed (process terminated) or the hardware had failed (overheated or just stunned), requiring a miner process restart.
-That's when I started writing the critch script.
+That's when I started writing the crutch script.

 True, there are a lot of monitoring scripts out there, some of them quite fancy.
 I wanted something opposite of fancy.
 Something that doesn't require a database and is stupidly simple to install and run.
 More importantly, something you can run on an SBC like a BeagleBone, Raspberry Pi or even a router, without requiring a whole lot of resources like a MySQL database backend.

 ### FEATURES
 Crutch's main goal is simplicity and lightweightedness.
-I kid you not, this readme is longer than the main critch script. :)
+I kid you not, this readme is longer than the main crutch script. :)

 * Monitor miners regularly (check for process existence and monitor miner log patterns for signs of stunned hardware).
 * Applies corrective action when anomaly is detected.